dlabs-ci/test-devops/README.md

 Environment variables required by testserver are located in `.env` file.
 Consume `.env` file in `entrypoint.sh` and make environment variables available to testserver.
 If this is done right you will see `project` in response set to `testserver`.

 ### 4. Graceful shutdown
 Testserver supports graceful shutdown via SIGUSR1 signal.
 Make it work with docker-compose (stop, restart).
+You can test signals by sending signal to the testserver container with `docker-compose kill -s SIGUSR1 testserver` and inspecting logs (if everything is done right you will see logs indicating a graceful shutdown).
+You will notice that sending a SIGUSR1 to container won't have any effect.
+App just won't pickup that signal.
+Why?
+Can you solve this?

+Hint: exec into the testserver container and inspect processes.

 ### 5. Docker images
 #### 5.1 Optimization